-The use of several strategies simultaneously was performed by a few studies only.
-Schiefelbusch et al. (2007) suggest a combined strategies method for an event destination.
-A concept of “travel chains”, which combines travel and tourism activities, is introduced.
-It enables to assess the sustainability of transport services and packages by selecting the appropriate strategy.
-A comprehensive set of actions, based on best practices, was identified and appears as a checklist for planners for facilitating the creation of strategies (La Rocca, 2015).
-Such strategies could be balanced between pull measures (incentives) and push measures (restraints) in order to promote the best sustainable way for visiting the city.
-Pull measures refer to mobility polices for promoting a “car-free tourism”, while push measures refer to mobility polices aimed at dissuade the car use by imposing restrictive actions.
-Each of the two categories of actions is divided into two groups of actions: functional actions - mainly concerning the administrative level, and physical actions - mainly concerning the quality of urban spaces.
-The outcome is a detailed long list of all actions (oriented to transportation, administration economic, social and urban aspects) from which the planner or the decision maker will create the appropriate strategy.
-The selection process of actions and the way strategy might be created is not in the scope of this study.
-The use of comprehensive sets of strategies, specifically to historical cities, including implementation procedure, is suggested by Israeli and Mansfeld (2003), based on ARTIST (2000).
-As to be relevant for use, this research needs generalization and updating,
+Only a few studies have considered the simultaneous use of several strategies.
+Schiefelbusch et al. (2007) suggest a combined strategies method for event destinations and introduce the concept of “travel chains” combining travel and tourism activities.
+This facilitates the evaluation of the sustainability of transport services and packages by enabling the selection of an appropriate strategy.
+La Rocca (2015) has identified a comprehensive set of actions, based on best practices, presenting it as a checklist for planners to facilitate the adoption of suitable strategies.
+Such strategies could be balanced between pull measures (incentives) and push measures (constraints) in order to promote the most sustainable way for visitors to enjoy a city.
+Pull measures refer to mobility policies for promoting “car-free tourism,” while push measures refer to mobility policies aimed at discouraging car use by imposing restrictions.
+Each of the these categories of measures is divided into functional measures, concerning primarily the administrative level, and physical measures, concerning primarily the quality of urban spaces.
+La Rocca’s (2015) approach results in a long and detailed list of potential measures from which planners or decision-makers can customize appropriate strategies, taking into consideration all the noted transportation, administrative, economic, social and urban considerations.
+A discussion of the selection process of what measures to take and how strategies might be formulated and implemented is beyond the scope of this study.
+The use of comprehensive sets of strategies, specifically in historical cities, including implementation procedures, is suggested by Israeli and Mansfeld (2003) based on ARTIST (2000).
+In order to prove relevant and useful, research in this area must be up-to-date and generalizable.

-With respect to aforementioned, this paper investigates various aspects of the relationship between urban transportation systems and the characteristics of urban tourism.
-Based on a vast number of good practices and on empirical case studies from various European cities and other cities worldwide, this paper classifies solutions for managing tourism and visitor mobility into main strategies.
-Such solutions, that are found by a multi-objective analysis, can maintain the balance between the physical/social environment and the visitor experience, and will contribute to sustainable destinations.
+With respect to the above, this paper investigates various aspects of the relationship between urban transportation systems and urban tourism.
+Based on a large sample of good practices and on empirical case studies from a number of European cities and other cities worldwide, this paper identifies a set of main strategies that offer solutions for managing tourism and visitor mobility.
+These solutions, arrived at using multi-objective analysis, can maintain the balance between the physical/social environment and the visitor experience, and can contribute to making destinations more sustainable.